Ti' punch

-Ti' punch (Ti ponch, [ti pɔ̃ʃ]; Petit Ponch) literally meaning "small punch", is a rum-based mixed drink that is especially popular in Martinique, Guadeloupe, Haiti, French Guiana, Réunion, and other French-speaking Caribbean islands.
+Ti' punch (Ti ponch, [ti pɔ̃ʃ]; Petit Ponch) literally meaning "small punch", is a rum-based mixed drink that is especially popular in Martinique, Guadeloupe, Saint Martin, Haiti, French Guiana, Réunion, and other French-speaking Caribbean islands.
 It is also the national cocktail of Martinique and Guadeloupe.
 It is very similar to the daiquiri, which is usually identified with Cuba, and the caipirinha, identified with Brazil.
-A major difference with the daiquiri is that the Ti' punch contains little lime juice; the lime element is mostly zest.
+The ti' punch is distinguished from these by its use of rhum agricole, and by typically having less lime juice.